manognadeva/Makeup-Style-Recommender/README.md

 # Model Details
-The model is built using ResNet50V2 with transfer learning:
+The model is built using ResNet50V2 with transfer learning.

 #### Base model: Pretrained on ImageNet
 #### Custom layers: